SolomonRosemite/Rosemite-Docs/docs/WPF-ActivityLogger-Config.md

 Make sure to keep this secret hidden.
 If you decide to reset your secret do the
 following:

-1. Delete the "userSecret" property and make sure to not corrupt the json file.
+1. Delete the "UserSecret" property and make sure to not corrupt the json file.
 2. Open the System Tray and select Restart Firebase Client.

 After a few Seconds a new `secret` will be generated.
 Keep in mind that if you